 The resort of Serre Chevalier is ideally located in a sunny south-facing valley, at the foot of the most beautiful peaks in the Ecrins National Park.
-Amongst the Serre Chevalier resort there are four beautiful villages: Briancon, Chantemerle, Monetier les Bains and Villeneuve, which are all linked by 250kms of ski runs and a local bus service; they are all highly rated for their snow record, skiing conditions and scenery.
+Amongst the Serre Chevalier resort there are four beautiful villages: Briançon, Chantemerle, Monetier les Bains and Villeneuve.
+Linked by 250kms of ski runs and a local bus service, they are all highly rated for their snow record, skiing conditions and scenery.

-There are plenty of accommodation options in Serre-Chevalier, especially in Chantemerle the biggest village in the valley.
-My top pick is the 4 **** residence Le Hameau du Rocher Blanc in Chantemerle, which is located really close to the slopes and the main lifts.
+There are plenty of accommodation options in Serre Chevalier especially in Chantemerle, the biggest village in the valley.
+My top pick is the 4 star residence Le Hameau du Rocher Blanc in Chantemerle, which is located really close to the slopes and the main lifts.
 Really lovely apartments with a typical mountain style.
 Plus, the residence has a heated pool, a fitness room and a spa on-site, so perfect at the end of a day’s skiing.

 The best time to go to Serre Chevalier is at the early beginning of the year, January or February as you will enjoy plenty of snow for sure, and still lots of sun.
 January or late March is less crowded and remain the best period if you want to enjoy the slope at its best!